Universidad de Sonora

-The University of Sonora (Universidad de Sonora, abbreviated as Unison) is a public university in the northwestern state of Sonora, Mexico that has a strong research program.
+The University of Sonora (Universidad de Sonora, abbreviated as Unison) is a public university with a strong research program in the northwestern Mexican state of Sonora.
 The university was founded in 1942 and is considered the main cultural and educational driver in the state.
-The university motto is "El saber de mis hijos hará mi grandeza" ("The knowledge of my children will be my greatness").
+The university motto is El saber de mis hijos hará mi grandeza ("The knowledge of my children will be my greatness").
 It is the largest university of Sonora with about 30,000 students (about 28,000 for undergraduate studies and 2,000 for postgraduate studies) distributed in five campuses.

 Dr. Enrique Velázquez Contreras started his tenure as the University Rector in June 2017 for a period of four years (renewable).
 Under his leadership the university has prepared its Strategic Initiative putting special emphasis on the Internationalization of its academic and research programs.

 Overview

-According to the Mexican National Center for Evaluation for Higher Education (CENEVAL), Sonora has recently ranked fifth in the Mexican university ranking survey.
-It has six post-graduate subjects accredited in the level of academic excellence for the "Mexican Research Council in Science and Technology" (Consejo Nacional de Ciencia y Tecnología de México, CONACYT).
-It is currently, leader of the National Association of Mexican Higher Education Institutions (ANUIES) in northwestern Mexico.
+According to the National Center for Evaluation for Higher Education (CENEVAL), Sonora has recently ranked fifth in the Mexican university ranking survey.
+It has six post-graduate subjects accredited in the level of academic excellence for the National Science and Technology Council (Consejo Nacional de Ciencia y Tecnología de México, CONACYT).
+It is currently leader of the National Association of Mexican Higher Education Institutions (ANUIES) in northwestern Mexico.